Dennis-Wright/Dennis-Wright-Python-Projects/README.md

 ## Failed / Unfinished Projects[^3]
 [^3]: https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/Failed%20or%20Unfinished

+> **Note:** Projects are NOT listed in any specific order, projects from any point may be uploaded at a random point and does not represent my skills progressing.

 1. 🔴 [GUI Calculator](https://github.com/Dennis-Wright/Dennis-Wright-Python-Projects/tree/main/Failed%20or%20Unfinished/GUI%20Calculator)
    Basic GUI calculator using Tkinter.
 Haven’t tested thoroughly; I decided not to pursue the project further.